rafael-santiago/tulip/doc/MANUAL.md

 techniques that isolated do not have much sense but ``when combined`` can produce interesting sounds.
 The ``tlp`` uses ``tags`` in order to indicate some isolated techniques.
 The nice thing about these tags is that we can put one inside another to produce a technique combination.
-These recursions make the implemented ``DSL`` very powerful in terms of expressivity besides being instinctive for guitar players.
+These recursions make the implemented ``DSL`` very powerful in terms of expressivity besides being instinctive for any guitar player.
 Well, maybe you can be wondering about how much possible combinations can be made.
 Actually, your own playing will guide you for getting this answer.
 What can I say is that I did care about this feature for letting the song writing the most natural for us while musicians.

 A ``tag`` is a word sequence with special meaning preceded by a single ``period``.
 The **Table 2** lists the supported tags until now.